ec-belonging-in-biology/sci-id-development/instruments/QII-qualitative_identity_inventory.md

 Purpose: Determine if the student has ever had to serve as an unpaid primary giver

-Prompt: **Please select how much you agree or disagree with the following statement: I have had to act as an unpaid primary caregiver for over three (3) months at least one in my life.**
+Prompt: **Please select how much you agree or disagree with the following statement: I have had to act as an unpaid primary caregiver for over three (3) months at least once in my life.**

 ---